Medieval village hopping in Chios

 We start in one of the mastic villages, known for its beautifully decorated ceramic pots, mugs and jugs, as well as its narrow streets and arches that allow us to imagine it before it was destroyed and largely rebuilt.
 The Byzantine Castle of Apolichnon is found on a nearby hill.

-Situated in the second largest and most fertile plain of the island, filled with olive and fruit trees.
+Situated in the second-largest and most fertile plain of the island, filled with olive and fruit trees.
 Kalamoti is a village of 850 or so residents, most of whom are involved in mastic production.
 As you walk around the village, you’ll admire the two-storey houses and ornately carved doors.
 The two defensive towers and fortified perimeter will tell you of the importance of this village to the Genoese.

 With the walls of homes joined together and a 20m tower in the centre of the village, Olymbi gives an excellent feeling for the lengths taken to protect the mastic villages.
 There are several medieval churches to visit, including Agia Paraskevi, with its ornately wood-carved iconostasis, and be sure to pass by the Trapeza of Olymbi (a two-floor medieval building once used for weddings).
 A nearby cave (also called Olymbi) has impressive stalagmites and stalactites.

-The furthest south of the medieval villages is one of the best preserved.
+The furthest south of the medieval villages is one of the best-preserved.
 Mesta is another village whose architecture reflects both the riches and defensive needs of mastic production, with only two routes in and out of the village.
 You should visit the Church of Palio Taxiarhi, with its vaulted basilica and elaborate wood carvings.
 The village also has a good selection of tavernas and cafes, in which you can try souma (an ouzi-like drink made from distilling figs) or the village wine, or perhaps loukoumades (fried honey balls).

 A small, beautifully preserved village, Vessa is notable for its towers and fortified walls.
-It’s another medieval village perfect for just strolling through.
+It’s another medieval village perfect for just strolling around.
 If you haven’t stopped for a meal yet, make sure you do so in a traditional taverna in the village square.

 Lastly, we head to the uninhabited village of Anavatos, set apart from the mastic villages on a steep hill.
 The stone wall that surrounds the village gives it a semblance of a fort, but that didn’t stop it suffering during the Massacre of Chios in 1822, at the end of the Ottoman occupation, after which it was abandoned.
 There are around 400 mostly open houses, allowing you to inspect the wooden ceilings, very small living spaces, low doors and small rounded windows.